gansuranga/worldpay-within-sdk/README.md

 * Install Go dependencies: `cd applications/rpc-agent` then run: `go get ./...`

 ### Install the RPC agent
+* Please note that it is recommended to only build the RPC Agent for customisations of the binary.
+It is strongly recommended to use the RPC-Agent binaries as provided in the releases section of this repository.
 * Change directory to `cd $GOPATH/src/github.com/wptechninnovation/worldpay-within-sdk/applications/rpc-agent`
 * It is advisable to install all dependencies on one shot using `go get ./...`
 * Type `go install`